kevinding0218/InterviewDocuments/Q and A/GraphQL.md

 	- 2. we need a secondary endpoint with `/ps/author/<id>/courses` to access the courses in the library
 	- 3. we need a third endpoint with `/ps/author/<id>/rating` to access the rating
 	- 4. we need a forth endpoint with `/ps/author/<id>/topics` to access the topic covered.
-	- For GraphQL
+	- **For GraphQL**
-		- we need compose one single request in the form of a GraphQL query and ask for exac
+		- we need compose one single request in the form of a GraphQL query and ask for exactly what I need.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNTYyNDY5NjQsLTEwNTkyNTQzNzIsLT
+eyJoaXN0b3J5IjpbMzU4NjE5MjgsLTEwNTkyNTQzNzIsLTU5OD
-U5ODg3NTAzMiw3MzA5OTgxMTZdfQ==
+g3NTAzMiw3MzA5OTgxMTZdfQ==
 -->